minhleaugie/NewspaperRepo/README.md

 -The Augustana Observer - Carolyn Yaschur

 Acknowledgements:
 We would like to thank the Augustana Observer factulty for giving us this opportunity.
-Dr. Forrest Stondahl for his guidance througout the app development process.
+Dr. Forrest Stonedahl for his guidance througout the app development process.